Antoine III de Croÿ: Early life and family

 In the 1550s the Croÿ family was close with the Guise, who supported them in their disputes with the Montmorency.
 Porciens château sat at the strategic location of Montcornet between Metz and Sedan.

 Porcien was born in 1540, the son of Charles de Croÿ and Françoise d'Amboise.
 Porcien, whose mother had converted in 1558, expressed his Protestantism openly among aristocratic circles.

 In August 1560 during a grand joint wedding, Porcien was married to Catherine de Clèves in a Catholic ceremony.
 At the same ceremony Clèves father Nevers remarried.
 Clèves had been raised after the death of her mother at Joinville by the duchess of Guise and so was at the point of their marriage, Catholic, unlike her husband who converted to Protestantism that year.

 On 4 June 1561 the seigneurie of Porcien was raised to a principality, making Porcien a sovereign prince.

 Reign of Henri II

 In 1559, Porcien was still an opponent of the Montmorency and he tried to provoke François de Montmorency into a duel with his taunts.

 Reign of Francis II

 With the sudden death of Henri II the Guise took control of the government of his young successor rapidly.
-Those who opposed the Guise travelled south, to Navarre, achieveing juncture with him in Vendôme on his journey north.
+Those who opposed the Guise travelled south, to Navarre, achieving juncture with him in Vendôme on his journey north.
 Among those opponents of the new regime, Porcien met with Navarre, Condé and the Vidame of Chartres, however no course of action was agreed upon.